CODEWARRR/sexxyy/replit.md

 # Overview

 This is a full-stack web application for Jotah, India's first and only rolling paper brand.
-The application showcases the company's heritage, products, and provides online ordering through delivery platforms along with a contact form for customer inquiries.
-Built as a modern React frontend with an Express.js backend, it emphasizes the brand's pioneering position as India's indigenous rolling paper company and premium quality positioning.
+The application is specifically focused on showcasing Jotah's premium rolling papers, featuring actual product images and the official logo.
+The site provides online ordering through major delivery platforms (Zepto, Blinkit, Instamart), a "What the Fun" QR code page, and contact forms for customer inquiries.
+Built as a modern React frontend with an Express.js backend, it emphasizes Jotah's pioneering position as India's indigenous rolling paper company.

 # User Preferences